fredhutchio/intro-bioinformatics/README.md

 As such, you will need to do one of the following:

 * [**Recommended**] If you are on Windows 10, it is recommended you install "Bash on Windows" (aka the "Windows Subsystem for Linux", or WSL).
 You can follow the "How to Install ..." instructions section [here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
-* If you aren't running Windows 10, we recommend you install [PuTTY](http://www.putty.org/), which will let you SSH into the `rhino` servers.
+* If you aren't running Windows 10, we recommend you upgrade to Windows 10 if possible.
+* If not, we recommend you install [PuTTY](http://www.putty.org/), which will let you SSH into the `rhino` servers.
 * You can also use [NoMachine](https://www.nomachine.com/) on the laptop you plan to bring to class to log into a remote Ubuntu/Linux desktop to use its Terminal (see directions [here](nomachine-directions.html)).
 * Finally, you can also install [Virtual Box](https://www.virtualbox.org/wiki/Downloads), and an Ubuntu virtual machine if you want to tinker with your own Linux environment and use the terminal from there.